lminhtm/LMGeocoder/README.md

 ![](https://raw.github.com/lminhtm/LMGeocoder/master/Screenshots/screenshot.png)

+## Features
+* Wrapper for Geocoding and Reverse geocoding with blocked-based coding.
+* Use both Google Geocoding API and Apple iOS Geocoding Framework.

+## Requirements
+* iOS 7.0 or higher
+* ARC

 ## Installation
 * Drag the `LMGeocoder` folder into your project.
 * Add the <b>CoreLocation.framework</b> to your project.
 * Add the -fno-objc-arc compiler flag to SBJson files in Target Settings > Build Phases > Compile Sources.

-## Requirements
-LMGeocoder requires iOS 7.0 or above and ARC.
+* Add #include "LMGaugeView.h" to the top of classes that will use it.
+*
 ## Usage
-Import the `LMGeocoder.h` header (see sample Xcode project in `/LMGeocoderDemo`)
 #### Geocoding
 ```ObjC
 [[LMGeocoder sharedInstance] geocodeAddressString:addressString